nodejs/node/GOVERNANCE.md

 That should happen continuously on GitHub and be handled by the larger group of Collaborators.

 Any community member or contributor can ask that something be reviewed by the TSC by logging a GitHub issue.
-Any Collaborator, TSC member, or the meeting chair can bring the issue to the TSC's attention by applying the `tsc-review` label.
 If consensus-seeking among TSC members fails for a particular issue, it may be added to the TSC meeting agenda by adding the `tsc-agenda` label.

 Prior to each TSC meeting, the meeting chair will share the agenda with